aridjayarecipes/cutesrecipes.web.app/content/post/2502-steps-to-prepare-quick-the-amazing-peanut-butter-banana-chocolate-milkshake.md

 - "1 Banana"
 recipeinstructions:
 - "Add as much of the Peanut Butter and the Chocolate Ice Cream Syrup as you would like into the blender."
-- "Then add the 1 Banana and pour the Milk into the cup you&#39;ll be using add into the blender."
+- "Then add the 1 Banana and pour the Milk into the cup you'll be using add into the blender."
 - "Then blend to your satisfaction the Peanut Butter will float to the top this is normal."
 - "Lastly serve and enjoy!"
 categories: